Click the thumbnail for the full video.

-- Onboarding tools for their employers including a diversity and inclusion HR policy template; and on-going monitoring to ensure program success.
+- Onboarding tools for employers, including a diversity and inclusion HR policy template; and on-going monitoring to ensure program success.

 Participants must be:

-- Identifying as a barriered youth including the following but not limited to
+- a barriered youth, including but not limited to:

-- Involuntary NEET (not in education, employment, training) for at least 4 months
+- Involuntary NEET (not in education, employment, training) for at least six months

 - with disability